erichamion/js-email-address-validator/README.md

   >  fourth character of that string.

 - Review the RFCs to make sure whitespace and control characters are being handled properly.
-- Review how high-ASCII and non-ASCII characters should be treated.
+- Review RFC 6531 and related documents to handle high-ASCII and non-ASCII characters.
 - Add additional options.
 Future options may include:
   - options for handling (or not handling) internationalized addresses with high-ASCII or non-ASCII characters
   - whether to allow addresses that meet the specification's length requirements but are too long to be used